Using Nitroglycerin for Angina

 What is nitroglycerin?

 Nitroglycerin is a vasodilator, a medicine that opens blood vessels to improve blood flow.
-It is used to treat angina, a type of chest pain or discomfort that happens when there is not enough blood flowing to the heart.
+It is used to treat angina symptoms, such as chest pain or discomfort that happens when there is not enough blood flowing to the heart.
 To improve blood flow to the heart, nitroglycerin opens up (dilates) the arteries in the heart (coronary arteries), which improves symptoms and reduces how hard the heart has to work.

 Nitroglycerin comes in quick-acting forms and long-acting forms.